-The social, political, cultural and religious history of the ancient Mediterranean with a focus on Late Republican Rome and the Roman Empire and questions of individuality and community in this period; Latin historiography and literature; theoretical and methodological questions related to writing history, including practice theory, embodiment and the study of gender; Latin epigraphy, prosopography, paleography, and archaeological, art historical and numismatic evidence for the Roman Empire.
+The social, political, cultural and religious history of the ancient Mediterranean with a focus on Late Republican Rome and the Roman Empire; questions of selfhood, individuality and community in this period; Latin historiography and literature; theoretical and methodological questions related to writing history, including trauma, practice theory, embodiment and the study of gender; Latin epigraphy, prosopography, paleography, and archaeological, art historical and numismatic evidence for the Roman Empire.

 The Religion of Senators in the Roman Empire: Power and the Beyond (Cambridge University Press, 2010).
 Link.